River Edge Driver Killed When Car Hits Maywood House

-A 54-year-old River Edge man was killed when his sedan slammed into a house overnight Tuesday in Maywood, authorities confirmed.
+A 54-year-old River Edge driver was killed when his sedan slammed into a house overnight Tuesday in Maywood, authorities confirmed.

 The Honda Accord took down some streets signs after the driver lost control of the vehicle, which barreled across the lawn and into the home at Maywood and Fairmount avenues shortly after 3 a.m., Detective Sgt.
 William Phayre said.